taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-advanced/00a-redux-state.md

 }
 ~~~~~~~~

-It would look similar to this when you would apply it to the todos in the Todo application:
+For instance, in a real work application it would look like the following:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~